 Unearth Parkes NSW

-Take a step away from the everyday and take a journey to the Parkes Region.
-Playful events, colourful landscapes, fun and friendly locals and dreamy night skies all add up to a great experience.
+Take a step away from the everyday and make a cosmic leap to the Parkes Region with our playful events, colourful landscapes, rich history, and dreamy night skies.

-Enjoy unique Events + Festivals including the internationally renowned Parkes Elvis Festival celebrating the King of Rock n Roll every second week in January and the Trundle ABBA Festival in May.
+Enjoy our unique events and festivals including the internationally renowned Parkes Elvis Festival celebrating the King of Rock n Roll, held annually the second week of January and the Trundle ABBA Festival in October.

-Discover History + Culture at the Henry Parkes Centre home to four museums or tour the Peak Hill Open Cut Tourist Gold Mine.
+Discover history and culture at the Henry Parkes Centre, home to four museums or tour the Peak Hill Open Cut Tourist Gold Mine, with amazing 360 degrees views across the pretty rural landscapes.

-Shop + Eat in Parkes with a wide range of dining options that cater for a variety of tastes and pick up some unique gifts and local produce at one of the many retail outlets and boutique stores.
+Shop and eat in Parkes with a wide range of dining options and pick up some unique gifts and local produce at one of the many retail outlets and boutique stores.

-Stay + Pitch + Unhitch in a range of quality accommodation options including bed and breakfasts, motels, hotels and cabins.
+Stay in a range of quality accommodation options including BnB’s, motels, cabins, or secluded farm stays.
 Parkes is well equipped with RV friendly facilities and quiet and spacious caravan parks and campgrounds.

-Have fun + adventure in our picturesque parks, recreational facilities and nature based experiences including Goobang National Park, Back Yamma State Forest and Bumberry Dam.
+Have fun and adventure in our picturesque parks, recreational facilities, high-class off-road cycling trails and nature-based experiences including Goobang National Park, Kelly Reserve, Bushman’s Hill and Bumberry Dam.

 Ask a Local